Saxifraga paniculata P. Mill.

 Basis for Listing

-This arctic-alpine species occurs in rock crevices and on small ledges on generally north-facing, shady cliffs in Cook and Lake counties (Northern Superior Highlands).
-When Saxifraga paniculata (encrusted saxifrage) was designated a threatened species in 1984, only a handful of populations had been documented from a small area in northern Cook County.
-Since that time, approximately 15 additional populations have been discovered in a broader area, including the North Shore of Lake Superior.
+This arctic-alpine species occurs in rock crevices and on small ledges on generally north-facing, shady cliffs in Cook and Lake counties.
+When Saxifraga paniculata (encrusted saxifrage) was designated a threatened species in 1984, only a handful of populations had been documented from a small area in northern Cook County (Border Lakes Subsection).
+Since that time, approximately 15 additional populations have been discovered in a broader area, including the North Shore of Lake Superior (North Shore Highlands Subsection).
 The species is now known to be more widely distributed than previously thought, and threatened status is no longer appropriate.
 However, in recognition of the relative rarity of the species and its restricted range in Minnesota, it was given the less protective status of special concern in 2013.

 Biology / Life History